rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 In this lab, we demonstrate the model data collection feature in Workbench to archive model inputs and predictions from a web service.

-In Workbench open the Churn Prediction project (created from the previous labs).
+In Workbench open the Churn Prediction project we created from the previous labs.
 Then, install the data collection package by running `pip install azureml.datacollector` from CLI.

-**Collect Data**

-To use model data collection, add the following code at the top of the scoring file:
+To use model data collection, add the following code at the top of the scoring file `score.py`:

 ```
 from azureml.datacollector import ModelDataCollector
 ```

-Add the following lines of code to the `init()` function:
+Add the following lines of code to the `init()` function (making sure that you preserve indentation):

 ```
 global inputs_dc, prediction_dc